arduino/docs-content/content/software/app-lab/tutorials/01.getting-started/apps-lab-ide.md

 When you create a new App from scratch, you will need to write the programs and import the Bricks manually.

-To add a Brick, click on the **"Add bricks"** button, and select the Brick you'd like to use.
+To add a Brick, click on the **"Add Bricks"** button, and select the Brick you'd like to use.
 The Brick can now be used in your `main.py` file.

 ## How Apps Function